It’s one of the most enjoyable things about being a SQL Server consultant.

 What you need is a jiggler.
 Someone to cause precise changes that ultimately lead the system to come unstuck and start moving again.
 To “oil the machine” so to speak.

-Being a good consultant means being able to jiggle.
-You don’t have to solve all your of clients problems and most don’t want you to.
+Being a good SQL Server consultant means being able to jiggle.
+You don’t have to solve all of your customers problems and most don’t want you to.
 My customers often just want the right amount of help to get them moving in the right direction once again.

 It’s about being effective, understanding and using leverage to amplify your impact/results.
 Sometimes the slightest adjustment is all that is needed, the skill or perhaps the art, is in knowing what to jiggle (consulting is as much about people as it is about technology).